 How to Outline a Novel in 7 Easy Steps

 Some writers can turn in solid first drafts without an outline.
 In three days, Irish author John Boyne finished the first draft of his famous book, The Boy in the Striped Pyjamas.
-Other writers need something a little more structured that is an outline.
-An outline gives you some idea of what is going to happen next.
+Other writers need something a little more structured that is a novel outline.
+A novel outline gives you some idea of what is going to happen next.
 Even if you change the outline while writing the novel, it gives you a foothold to start with.

 Kinds of Writers